svenboertjens/cmsgpack/README.md

 pip install cmsgpack
 ```

-For a more manual approach, you can clone the repository and install it manually with this:
+If you want to manually install it from the source, you can use **git**.
+Do note that this method might install a version with unfinished or unstable changes.

 ```shell
 git clone https://github.com/svenboertjens/cmsgpack.git